bcmertz/SWCD-Tools/README.md

 # Overview

-This is a set of tools for various GIS workflows related to hydrology, wetlands, agricultural conservation, and DEM processing.
+This is a set of tools for various GIS workflows related to hydrology, geomorphology, terrain analysis and terrain modification.

 # Table of Contents